 Performance Measure 1.1.
-Program Participants shall ensure that forest management plans include long-term harvest levels that are sustainable and consistent with appropriate growth-andvield models.
+Certified Organizations shall ensure that forest management plans include long-term harvest levels that are sustainable and consistent with appropriate growth-and-yield modes.

-- 1. Forest management planning at a level appropriate to the size and scale of the operation, including: - a. a long-term resources analysis; - b. a periodic or ongoing forest inventory; - c. a land classification system; - d. biodiversity at landscape scales; - e. soils inventory and maps, where available; - f. access to growth-and-yield modeling capabilities; - g. up-to-date maps or a geographic information system (GIS); - h. recommended sustainable harvest levels for areas available for harvest: and - i. a review of non-timber issues (e.g., recreation, tourism, pilot projects and economic incentive programs to promote water protection, carbon storage, bioenergy feedstock production, or biological diversity conservation, or to address climate-induced ecosystem change). - 2.
+- 1. Forest management planning at a level appropriate to the size and scale of the operation, such as: - a. a long-term resources analysis; - b. a periodic or ongoing forest inventory; - c. a land classification system; - d. biodiversity at landscape scales; - e. soils inventory and maps, where available: - f. access to growth-and-yield modeling capabilities; - g. up-to-date maps or a geographic information system (GIS); - h. recommended sustainable harvest levels for areas available for harvest; and - i. a review of non-timber issues (e.g., recreation, tourism, pilot projects and economic incentive programs to promote water protection, carbon storage, bioenergy feedstock production, or biological diversity conservation, or to address climate-induced ecosystem change). - 2.
 Documented current harvest trends fall within long-term sustainable levels identified in the forest management plan. - 3.
 A forest inventory system and a method to calculate growth and yield. - 4.
-Periodic updates of forest inventory and recalculation of planned harvests to account for changes in growth due to productivity increases or decreases, including but not limited to improved data, long-term drought, fertilization, climate change, changes in forestland ownership and tenure, or forest health. - 5.
-Documentation of forest practices (e.g., planting, fertilization and thinning) consistent with assumptions in harvest plans.
+Periodic updates of forest inventory and recalculation of planned harvests to account for changes in growth due to productivity increases or decreases, such as: improved data, long-term drought, fertilization, climate change, changes in forest land ownership and tenure, or forest health.